Skip to content

 On AI editing UX, Castmagic has the head start

-Castmagic has spent more product cycles polishing the surface where you read AI-generated content and accept, reject, or edit it.
-Their editor for show notes and clip selection is more granular than ours today.
+Castmagic has spent more product cycles polishing the surface where you turn a long-form recording into many written assets: show notes, highlights, blogs, newsletters, social posts, and quote pulls.
+Their content workspace is more granular than ours today.
 EasyCast generates the same kinds of artifacts; we display them; we let you edit them; we’re investing in the editing surface, but parity isn’t today.
 If the AI-content editing flow is something you’ll spend 30 minutes per episode in, Castmagic is the right tool.

 On price, scope decides